MasterMedo/daily-expense-manager/README.md

 ![categorypiechart](./img/category_pie_chart.png)

-the chart isn't surprising at all. what maybe catches eye is the transport cost which seems unbelievably low. that is merely due to my habit of walking everywhere. even more so when everything is so close in Poznan.
+the chart isn't all that surprising. what maybe catches one's eye is the transport cost which seems unbelievably low. that is merely due to my habit of mostly walking. even more so when everything is close in Poznan.

 ### what is the preferred public transport (including traveling)?

-this is a very similar problem to the one above. entries should be grouped by description where the category value is 'transport' or 'travel'. an important note is that personal transportation (car/motorbike) is excluded.
+this is a very similar problem to the one above. entries are to be grouped by description where the category value is 'transport' or 'travel'. an important note is that personal transportation (car/motorbike) is excluded.

 ```python